Aspen Dental hit by cyberattack

 The issue crippled Aspen Dental’s ability to access scheduling systems, phone systems, and other business applications.

-The Aspen Group has not confirmed if patient information has been compromised amid the cybersecurity incident.
+The Aspen Group has not confirmed if patient information has been compromised.

+The cybersecurity incident was discovered at Aspen Dental on April 25, but the company is not sharing when it expects everything will be back to normal.

+The issue is preventing Aspen Dental from accepting new patients.
+However, Aspen Dental says their offices are open and they are continuing to care for patients.

 “It usually starts with a phishing attack,” said Tony Sabaj, head of engineering for Check Point Software Technologies.
 “It means you’re getting a person within the organization to click on a link or download a file.”